ProfileBase#

 profile_error

-The radial profile errors as a 1D ndarray.
+The profile errors as a 1D ndarray.

 radius